marc-poljak/simple-cidr-calculator/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 🐛 Support

-For issues and questions, please [create an issue](https://github.com/marc-poljak/simple-cidr-calculator/issues) in the repository.

 ## 🙏 Credits

-Enhanced and improved with assistance from [Kiro AI](https://kiro.ai) - an AI-powered development assistant that helped optimize the codebase, improve documentation, and add comprehensive testing.
+Enhanced and improved with assistance from [Kiro AI](https://kiro.dev) - an AI-powered development assistant that helped optimize the codebase, improve documentation, and add comprehensive testing.